Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 so we can expect it to be brought to the same quality standards as the other packages, and to be out of beta soon!

-If you don't know about service workers, you can think about them like a small proxy in your browser.
+If you don't know about service workers, you can picture them as small proxies in your browser.
 If you activate them in an app, it allows to cache static assets, and to not fetch them on every reload, improving performances.
 You can even go offline, and your app can still respond!

-`@angular/service-worker` is a small package, but packed with cool features.
+`@angular/service-worker` is a small package, but filled with cool features.
-Did you know that if you add it to your Angular CLI application, and turn a flag on (`"serviceWorker": true` in `.angular-cli.json`), the CLI will automatically generates all the necessary to cache your static assets by default?
+Did you know that if you add it to your Angular CLI application, and turn a flag on (`"serviceWorker": true` in `.angular-cli.json`), the CLI will automatically generate all the necessary stuff to cache your static assets by default?
-And it will only download what has changed when you deploy a new version, allowing blazing fast application start!
+And it will only download what has changed when you deploy a new version, allowing blazingly fast application start!

 But it can even go further, allowing to cache external resources (like fonts, icons from a CDN...), route redirection and even dynamic content caching (like calls to your API),